 - Purchasing the Travel Abroad Health Insurance,

-- Submitting documentation about travel health and safety to Israel to the International Travel Oversight Committee (ITOC) for review due to Israel's current travel warning status.
+- Submitting documentation (A Safety Plan) about travel health and safety in Israel to the International Travel Oversight Committee (ITOC) for review due to Israel's current travel warning status.

 - A selection committee will review applications and make decisions to award the scholarship.